 Ancient Futures (1993) – A documentary about indigenous livelihoods in Ladakh, India, by Helena Norberg-Hodge and John Page.

-Atamai Village (2012) - According to Helena Norberg-Hodge: "One of the most beautifully made inspirational films on eco-villages".
+Atamai Village (2012) – According to Helena Norberg-Hodge, this is “one of the most beautifully made inspirational films on eco-villages.”

 Baraka (1992) – Montage of unforgettable images; a collage of life in all its beauty and brutality.

 Bag It (2010) – “Is your life too plastic?”

 Big River (2009) – A 30-minute documentary about the ecological consequences of industrial agriculture, by the makers of King Corn.

 Cannibal Tours (1988) – “Affords a glimpse at the real (mostly unconsidered or misunderstood) reasons why ‘civilised’ people wish to encounter the ‘primitive’ … where much of what passes for values in western culture is exposed in stark relief as banal and fake.”

 Captialism: A Love Story (2009) – Michael Moore takes a piercing look at the ‘mother of all problems’.

 The Century of the Self (2002); The Power of Nightmares (2004); The Trap: What Happened to Our Dream of Freedom?
 (2007) – A riveting series of films exposing, among many other things, the power of media and propaganda to manipulate.